 As with all insurance policies, there will be a number of exclusions so it's worth checking the policy wording or discussing your needs with the insurer before you buy.

-According to Direct Line, its landlord contents policy costs from £84 a year, based on 10% of policies sold between November 2015 and April 2016.
-Its buildings cover starts from £133, which is also based on 10% of policies sold between November 2015 and April 2016.
+According to Direct Line, its landlord contents policy costs from £115 a year, based on 10% of customers who paid that price or less between January and June 2016.

 Direct Line has won the What Mortgage Best Landlord Insurance Provider award each year since 2013.